The Club’s Origins & History

 Further changes came in 1964 with the addition of three more holes and finally, in 1980, when it became an 18 hole course.

-The early part of this millennium has seen the continuation of a policy started in 1998 to improve the course in many ways.
+The early part of this millennium saw the continuation of a policy started in 1998 to improve the course in many ways.
 This has to date included the extending of teeing areas, building of new paths, implementation of drainage systems and work on course presentation.
-Some tremendous improvements have been made and we now look forward to one of the most exciting periods of our illustrious history as we work together with the Environment Agency on a flood prevention scheme for Skipton.

 Skipton Golf Club is proud of our long history of improvements and are committed to continuing with this programme of change.